-Group-II: Candidates who have reported/joined at allotted institute during the joining period of round-1 of allotment and submitted willingness for participating in second round up-gradation as Yes.
-Group-III: Candidates who have not reported at the allotted institute during the Round-1 and taken exit with forfeiture option.
-Such candidates are eligible for participation in Round-2 of the counselling by making the fresh payment (registration and security deposit).
+Group-II: Candidates who have reported/joined at allotted institute during the joining period of round-1 of allotment and submitted willingness for participating in second round up-gradation as 'Yes'.
+Group-III: Candidates who have not reported at the allotted institute during Round-1 and taken exit with forfeiture option.
+Such candidates are eligible for participation in Round-2 of the counselling by making fresh payment (registration and security deposit).
 B. Who are not eligible for 2nd Round of allotment?

-Group- I: Not reported at allotted institute after seat allotment in Round-1 and not registered again for 2nd Round.
-Group- II: Candidates who have reported in 1st Round and not opted for up-gradation.
+Group- I: Candidates who did not report at the allotted institute after seat allotment in Round-1 and did not register again for Round-2.
+Group- II: Candidates who have reported in 1st Round and not opted for upgradation.

 Q. No.17: Do I have to fill-up choices and College to participate in Round-2 of online allotment process separately?
 Ans.: Yes, for second round, candidates are required to submit fresh choices.
-During the second round of online allotment process, the choice of higher preference will be considered for up- gradation for those candidates who give option to upgrade their choice at the time of admission at allotted Medical College.
+During the second round of online allotment process, the choice of higher preference will be considered for up- gradation for those candidates who give option to upgrade their seat at the time of admission in allotted Medical College of Round-1.
 Q. No.18: If I give consent for up-gradation of my choice during Round-2 and if my choice is upgraded, is it necessary to join at college allotted during second round?
 Or in case I change my decision of upgrading choice, can I continue to study in college allotted through first round of allotment?
-Ans.: In case candidate is allotted seat during the Round-2 of allotment process (choice is up- graded), the seat allotted during the first round will be automatically cancelled immediately (and allotted to somebody else eligible as per merit) and candidate will have to join the college/seat allotted during second round.
+Ans.: In case candidate is allotted seat during the Round-2 of allotment process (choice is up- graded), the seat allotted during the first round will be automatically cancelled (and allotted to somebody else eligible as per merit) and candidate will have to join the college/seat allotted during second round.
 If candidate does not join the college/seat allotted during the second round, with in stipulated time, as per schedule, from the date of allotment, the candidate will forfeit his/her allotted seat and will lose the only seat for which he/she is eligible.
 (Non Joining of candidates on the allotted seat of Round-2 will lead to forfeiture of their security amount deposited with MCC/DGHS).
-Q. No.19.: If I give option to participate in Round-2 at the time of joining college from first round allotment, but later change my decision and want to continue study at already allotted Medical College, what is the procedure to avoid change (cancellation) of already allotted college/seat?
-Ans.: Candidates who have provided their willingness for up-gradation at the time of 16 | P a g e admission during Round-1 & want to continue in Round-1 allotted college/institute need not fill any choices during Round-2, in that case his/ her earlier seat of round 1 will be retained.
+Q. No.19.: If I give option to participate in Round-2 at the time of joining college from first round allotment, but later change my decision and want to continue studying at already allotted Medical College, what is the procedure to avoid change (cancellation) of already allotted college/seat?
+Ans.: Candidates who have provided their willingness for up-gradation at the time of admission during Round-1but want to continue in Round-1 allotted college/institute need not fill any choices during Round-2.
+In this case his/ her earlier seat of round 1 will be retained.
 Q. No.20: If I forget my password that I have created during the process of registration, how to retrieve it.
 Ans.: To retrieve the forgotten password, system facilitates the following process: